Our business

 The exception is where an active appeal for witnesses is considered appropriate.

 Misconduct investigations are confidential by nature so we will not include the name of the officer concerned, age, location, or dates of when the allegation(s) took place.
-We will also not provide any comment, however, if details are already in the public domain, then we may issue a statement to address any inaccuracy.
+While we will not provide any comment, if details are already in the public domain, we may issue a statement to address any inaccuracy should this be considered necessary.

-Once the PIRC investigation has been concluded, and a full report sent to the referring body, we will assess whether a summarised version of the final report can be made public.
+For Investigations referred by the Chief Constable or other policing bodies operating in Scotland, once the PIRC investigation has been concluded, and a full report sent to the referring body, we may assess whether an executive summary can be made public.

 The published report will include a summary of our findings and recommendations.